 How I built a wall of FUZZ pedals!

-In 2020 as I wanted to make some serious noise I decided to find a way to make my own fuzz pedals.
+In 2020 as I wanted to make some serious noise, I decided to find a way to make my own fuzz pedals.
 These were all built of mostly out of either recycled (scavenged from old broken electronics) or vintage NOS parts I found in junk drawers in thrift stores.
+Playing around with unstable components makes for a pretty wide range of unique sounding pedals, that all have good and bad days, like we all do.
+Some interact better with some amps and speakers, than others do.

 The sounds can range from sweet, cleaning up nicely with use of the volume control to extremely violently sounding machines